upb-uc4/hlf-network/README.md

 ### Install and Invoke Chaincode
 All chaincode configurations and commands are based on the newest available releases, i.e., verion 2.x.
-See this [article for a reference about the differences between Fabric's chaincode container versions](https://medium.com/@kctheservant/chaincode-container-comparison-between-fabric-v1-4-and-v2-0-50a835aaad6a). new chaincode lifecycle commands, process consists in Packaging, Installing, Approving and Committing before the chaincode can finally be invoked.
+See this [article](https://medium.com/@kctheservant/chaincode-container-comparison-between-fabric-v1-4-and-v2-0-50a835aaad6a) for a reference to the differences between Fabric's chaincode container versions. new chaincode lifecycle commands, process consists in Packaging, Installing, Approving and Committing before the chaincode can finally be invoked.
 The advantage is that each organization has an impact on... \
 These commands are being used:\

-## File structure
+## Folder structure